rafaelstevenson/Predicting-Bike-Sharing-Patterns-ANNScratch/README.md

 Feel free to check it out, to try to understand how basic Neural Network works and play around with the parameters.

-The requirement.txt is the required packages for the basic udacity deep learning nanodegree, for this project only pandas and numpy is needed.
+The requirement.txt lists required packages for the whole udacity's deep learning nanodegree, for this project only pandas and numpy is needed.